Definition of Cylindrical Contact Homology in dimension three: The definition of

 It remains to consider the case where $u_2$ is a curve from $\gamma$ to $\gamma''$ and $u_1$ is a curve from $\gamma''$ to $\gamma'$, where $\gamma''$ is a bad Reeb orbit.
+By Lemma~\ref{lemma: differential transversality}, $u_1$ and $u_2$ are simply-covered.
 Since $\gamma''$ is an even multiple cover of a negative hyperbolic orbit, the gluing occurs in canceling pairs.
-(Recall from \cite{BM} that the orientation is reversed under a $\Z/2$-deck transformation if $\gamma''$ is an even multiple of a negative hyperbolic orbit.) \end{proof}
+(Recall from \cite{BM} that the orientation is reversed under a $\Z/2$-deck transformation if $\gamma''$ is an even multiple of a negative hyperbolic orbit.) \cb \end{proof}